 This trick makes it easier to line the ramekins and makes sure that you don't have too much paper overlapping on the sides.

 Then fill the graham cracker crust evenly into the ramekins.
-I always start by adding 1 tbsp of graham cracker crust to each ramekin one after another until I run out of the crust.
+I always start by adding 1 tablespoon of graham cracker crust to each ramekin one after another until I run out of the crust.
 You could also weigh the crust and divide it by 6 for the most accurate result.
-But working with 1 tbsp after another is fine.
+But working with 1 tablespoon after another is fine.

 Then press the crust into the bottom of the ramekins with the back of a flat-bottomed shot glass that the crust sticks together.
 If you don't have a shot glass, then use your fingers or the back of a spoon to do that.